CMU-CREATE-Lab/automate-plume-viz/README.md

 ```sh
 python main.py generate_plume_viz_json
 ```
-To add more dates in the pipeline, edit the genetate_earthtime_data() function in the "main.py" file.

-# For your application

-**DO NOT edit the "automate_plume_viz.py" code or others in this project directly.** To use this code for your application, you need to:
-- Go to [the "air-src" folder on CoCalc](https://aircocalc.createlab.org:8443/projects/13e67e6d-d6b5-42f2-99ff-cda6431e4c2f/files/air-src/?session=default) and create a new folder for your project (feel free to copy the code in this repository for your use)
-- Search and read every "IMPORTANT" tag in the "main.py" file
-- Make sure that the share urls you generated have unique identifiers in the EarthTime layers by changing the "prefix" option for the "generate_metadata()" function
-- If you do not need smell reports in your visualization, change the "add_smell" option for the "generate_metadata()" function to False
-- Change pollution sources in the "run_hysplit()" function
-- If you need to add customized caption or graphs on top of the video frames, edit the "create_video()" function in the "automate_plume_viz.py" file

-Before running large tasks that will take a long time on the CoCalc system, make sure that you notify and talk to system administrators.
+**Before running large tasks that will take a long time on the CoCalc system, make sure that you notify and talk to system administrators.**

+# About the main project

+**If you work on your own project but not the CREATE Lab's plume visualization project, DO NOT use the following instructions.**

+The main project folder is "/projects/earthtime/air-src/automate-plume-viz" on the hal50 server.
+For co-workers on the CREATE Lab's plume visualization project, go to the [CoCalc project](https://aircocalc.createlab.org:8443/projects/13e67e6d-d6b5-42f2-99ff-cda6431e4c2f/files/air-src/automate-plume-viz/).
+You will see a list of files.
+The main script of this project is "automate_plume_viz.py" and you need to run it using the [terminal in the CoCalc system](https://aircocalc.createlab.org:8443/projects/13e67e6d-d6b5-42f2-99ff-cda6431e4c2f/files/air-src/automate-plume-viz/terminal.term?session=default).